 Automakers and dealers advertise the distance cars can drive, however these can be exaggerated.
 A good information source is the "EPA Range" (fueleconomy.gov).
 The US government test-drives cars in a consistent manner to determine how far the battery lasts on a typical journey mixing highway and suburban driving.
-(A similar European "NEDC" electric car range test is less useful because it states long distances that can never be achieved with normal driving.)
+(A similar European "NEDC" and Worldwide "WLTP" electric car range test is less useful because they state long distances that can never be achieved with normal driving.)